 Two of the authors (MH, HIB) conducted a pilot study to test the format of the PP. Built on this pilot study, we generated over 2,996 unique PPs, using prospectively collected data of cSLE patients from the CCHMC Lupus Registry (19), the PRINTO Lupus Cohort (20), the United Kingdom Juvenile-onset SLE Cohort Study (21), and the APPLE trial (22).
 Missing observations in the datasets were imputed using multiple imputation methods and EM algorithms in computation (23-25).

 Each PP provided data about a patient at the time of a baseline visit and a follow-up visit.
-For each PP visit, the cSLE-FD were provided (5): [1] MD-global, measured on a visual analog scale (VAS) (0 = inactive disease; 10 = very active disease); [2] parent assessment of patient overall well-being, measured on a VAS with a range from 0 to 10 (0 = very poor; 10 = very well); [3] proteinuria, measured by timed urine collection or spot PCR; [4] ESR; [5] levels of complement C3 and C4; [6] item and summary scores of the SLEDAI (7), or the domain and summary scores of the BILAG using the following numeric conversion: A=12; B=8; C=1; D/E=0 (8).
+For each PP visit, the cSLE flare descriptors were provided (5): [1] MD-global, measured on a visual analog scale (VAS) (0 = inactive disease; 10 = very active disease); [2] parent assessment of patient overall well-being, measured on a VAS with a range from 0 to 10 (0 = very poor; 10 = very well); [3] proteinuria, measured by timed urine collection or spot PCR; [4] ESR; [5] levels of complement C3 and C4; [6] item and summary scores of the SLEDAI, version 2k (7), or the domain and summary scores of the BILAG using the following numeric conversion: A=12; B=8; C=1; D/E=0 (8).
 Information on complete blood counts and differential, serum chemistry, urinalysis and anti-dsDNA antibodies were also provided.
 Details on PP formats are provided in Appendix 1.

 Disease Course: PP raters were randomly assigned to assess the disease course of a maximum of 51 PP. Response options offered were: major flare; moderate flare; minor flare; unchanged; improved; or “I do not have enough information to make this assessment”.
 A global flare was considered as “present” whenever the disease course was rated as minor, moderate, or major flare.